Spring is in full swing! Here are some great ways you and your family can enjoy the outdoors this season.

 2. Build a campfire

 You don’t have to go far to have a camping experience.
 You can make a fire pit and pitch a tent in your own backyard, and kids will love roasting marshmallows and hot dogs for dinner.
 If you’re feeling extra adventurous, take your camping out into the wilderness.
-State and National Parks often have well maintained campgrounds that are great for beginners.
-Learning to set up tents, start a fire, and take care of a campsite are excellent skills for kids to have.
-Not to mention the s’mores!
+State and national parks often have well maintained campgrounds that are great for beginners.

 3. Plant a garden